 Doodling is a deeply intuitive method of making art.
-It's also non-threatening and open to everyone, since there's no pressure for the finished piece to be "good."
+It's also open to everyone, since there's no pressure for the finished piece to be "good."

 That said, you might need some ideas to get you started.
-I've got oodles.
+We've got oodles.

 Lines and Marks

 Experiment with different pen or pencil strokes and you may find yourself putting together mesmerizing forms and shapes.
-The above doodle is a fantastic example, with hatching and cross-hatching , as well as scumbling, coming together in a unique study.
+Combine patches of hatching, cross-hatching and scumbling and bring 'em together in a unique study.